Contributing to Confit

 Style Guide

 Moreover, the CI/CD pipeline enforces a number of checks on the "quality" of the code.
-To wit, non black-formatted code will make the test pipeline fail.
+To wit, non ruff-formatted code will make the test pipeline fail.
 We use pre-commit to keep our codebase clean.

 Refer to the development install tutorial for tips on how to format your files automatically.
 Most modern editors propose extensions that will format files on save.